edubart/nelua-lang/docs/pages/overview.md

 ### If

-If statement is just like in Lua.
+If statement is just like in Lua:

 ```nelua
 local a = 1 -- change this to 2 or 3 to trigger other ifs